israel-morales/killerkoda-workshop/flagger+traefik/intro.md

-Run and access the Kubernetes Dashboard
+Deploy and Monitor Progressive Delivery